 Q: What are the textbooks and lesson plans that you use?

 A: We have a wide range of textbooks that tutors and students will use.
 The materials are selected based on students' goals and test scores.
-ESL students will take a test called the BEST Plus 3.0, and their score on that test will let us know which level of the Stand Out textbook series is most appropriate based on their English skills.
-ABE students will be given either a reading textbook, math textbook, or both based on their goals.
-They will take a TABE test, which is a Test of Adult Basic Education.
+English language learning students will take a test called the BEST Plus 3.0, and their score will indicate which level of the Stand Out textbook series is most appropriate for their English skills.
+Adult education students will receive either a reading textbook, a math textbook, or both, depending on their goals.
+They will take the TABE, which stands for Test of Adult Basic Education.
 Based on their score, we will then provide them with an appropriate textbook.
-For reading they will receive either Journey to Success or GED Test Mastery.
+For reading, they will receive either Journey to Success or GED Test Mastery.
 For math, they will either work in a series called Breakthrough to Math or Math Sense.
-Each textbook has a unique learning plan that provides additional information about the book.
-It includes helpful tips, more information about the test students take, and other helpful recommendations for teaching using that textbook.
-Lesson plans for all of these textbooks are also available at LPtutor.com.
+Each textbook has a unique learning plan that provides additional information about the book, such as tips, details about the test students take, and other recommendations for teaching with that textbook.
+Lesson plans for all of these textbooks are also available at our tutor website.

 Q: What kind of ongoing support is provided to tutors?

 A: Literacy Pittsburgh provides a wide variety of ways for tutors to engage in ongoing support.
-We provide a Tutor Conference twice a year with one being in person and another being online.
-We also have a Tutor Talk each month where program coordinators or other staff provide professional development on a variety of topics.
-Each of these tutor talks, and the online conference presentations are recorded and are available for tutors to watch on our tutor YouTube channel.
-We also provide a monthly Gather and Gab where tutors can meet to connect with one another to talk about topics and learn tips from each other as well.
+We hold a Tutor Conference twice a year, with one in person and the other online.
+We also host a Tutor Talk each month, where program coordinators or other staff provide professional development on a variety of topics.
+These tutor talks and the online conference presentations are recorded and available for tutors to watch on our tutor YouTube channel.
+We also host a monthly Gather and Gab event where tutors can connect in person for casual conversation and to share tutoring tips.

 Q: How can I receive more individualized support?

 A: Once you become a tutor with Literacy Pittsburgh, you will have all of the resources mentioned above available to you.
 We also recognize that tutors may need more individualized support as they get to know their students' academic needs better.
-Our Tutoring Specialist is always available to meet one on one with tutors to provide tailored support.
-To request individualized support, tutors can email her directly or talk with their program coordinator.
+Our tutoring specialist is always available to meet one-on-one with tutors to provide tailored support.
+To request individualized support, tutors can email the tutoring specialist directly or talk with their program coordinator.

 Literacy Pittsburgh (formerly Greater Pittsburgh Literacy Council) helps create better lives through learning.
 Recognized as a national leader in adult and family literacy, Literacy Pittsburgh is the largest provider of adult basic education in Allegheny and Beaver Counties.
 Last year, Literacy Pittsburgh helped more than 4,000 individuals acquire the skills needed to reach their fullest potential in life and participate productively in their communities.
 Literacy Pittsburgh provides free, personalized instruction in workforce readiness, high school diploma test preparation, digital literacy, English language learning, math, reading, and family literacy through one-to-one and small class instruction.
 Founded in 1982, it serves local adults through numerous neighborhood locations and its Downtown Pittsburgh Learning Center.